msfrt/PiLogger/logger/README.md

 <!-- /code_chunk_output -->

-# Build
+# Automatic Build

 To use the logger, you must build it first.
+To make things nice and easy, I've created a `./build` script that will download, build, and install the dependencies for the logger, as well as build the logger application once dependencies are met.
+To run this, simply run `sudo ./build` from within the `logger` directory.

+# Manual Build

-This is accomplished using [CMake](https://cmake.org).
+Manual build is accomplished using [CMake](https://cmake.org).
 If CMake is not installed, you must install it, either by downloading the source and building, or simply running `sudo apt-get install cmake` (easiest).
 Downloading via the package manager may not install the latest version, so I reccomend building by source.
 Instructions for doing so can be found [here](https://cmake.org/install/).

 ## Dependencies

 * [yaml-cpp](https://github.com/jbeder/yaml-cpp) is used for YAML file parsing, but is included as a submodule in this repository to make for easy building.
 If the yaml-cpp files do not appear in the `logger/src/external/yaml-cpp` directory after cloning, cd into that directory and run `git submodule init`, followed by `git submodule update`.
 * [influxdb-cpp-2](https://github.com/TheYonkk/influxdb-cpp-2) is required to write to the database.
 If the influxdb-cpp files do not appear in the `logger/src/external/influxdb-cpp-2` directory after cloning, cd into that directory and run `git submodule init`, followed by `git submodule update`.
 * [dbcppp](https://github.com/xR3b0rn/dbcppp) is used for CAN frame decoding, but is included as a submodule in this repository to make for easy building.
-If the dbcppp files do not appear in the `logger/src/external/dbcppp` directory after cloning, cd into that directory and run `git submodule init`, followed by `git submodule update`. dbccpp has two dependencies that you need to manually install:
+If the dbcppp files do not appear in the `logger/src/external/dbcppp` directory after cloning, cd into that directory and run `git submodule init`, followed by `git submodule update`. dbccpp has additional subrepos that need to be cloned as well.
+You can find those in the `third-party` folder in that repo.
-  * Boost 1.72.0 or greater (instructions from [here](https://stackoverflow.com/a/24086375))
-    1. `wget -O boost_1_72_0.tar.gz https://sourceforge.net/projects/boost/files/boost/1.72.0/boost_1_72_0.tar.gz/download`
-    1. `tar xzvf boost_1_72_0.tar.gz`
-    1. `cd boost_1_72_0/`
-    1. `sudo apt-get update`
-    1. `sudo apt-get install build-essential g++ python-dev autotools-dev libicu-dev libbz2-dev libboost-all-dev`
-    1. `./bootstrap.sh --prefix=/usr/`
-    1. `./b2`
-    1. `sudo ./b2 install`
-  * LibXml2
-    1. `sudo apt-get install libxml2-dev`

-### Installing yaml-cpp
-There is nothing that you need to do to install yaml-cpp after the submodule is cloned.
-The logger CMake command and the resultant Makefiles handle all compilation and linking.

-### Installing dbcppp
+### Manually installing dbcppp
-Installing dbcppp is less straightforward, but still easy.
-Once you've installed Boost and LibXml2 as [described above](#dependencies), follow [these steps](https://github.com/xR3b0rn/dbcppp#build--install) in the dbcppp submodule folder:
+dbcppp is built and installed via the `./build` script located in this directory, however, if it fails and you need to install it directly, here are the steps.
+Follow [these steps](https://github.com/xR3b0rn/dbcppp#build--install) in the dbcppp submodule folder:
   1. `mkdir build`
-  1. `cd build`
+  2. `cd build`
-  1. `cmake -DCMAKE_BUILD_TYPE=Release -Dbuild_tests=OFF -Dbuild_examples=OFF ..`
+  3. `cmake -DCMAKE_BUILD_TYPE=Release -Dbuild_tests=OFF -Dbuild_examples=OFF ..`
-  1. `make -j`
+  4. `make -j`
-  1. `sudo make install`
+  5. `sudo make install`
-  1. `sudo ldconfig` on unix systems only
+  6. `sudo ldconfig` on unix systems only

 ## CMake
 CMake creates the Makefiles necessary for UNIX building.
 To run CMake: